-The psychologist on staff is able to provide more specific cognitive and academic standardized testing, along with assessments of emotional functioning, language developmental and memory functioning.
-Some counseling services are provided by psychologist.
+The psychologist on staff can provide more specific cognitive and academic standardized testing, along with assessments of emotional functioning, language development and memory functioning.
+Some counseling services are provided by the psychologist.

 Physicians with the Developmental Pediatric Medicine Department perform assessments and provide treatment for the following:

-Pediatric psychologists with the Developmental Pediatric Medicine Department perform independent evaluations and are able to provide some counseling services in the following areas:
+Pediatric psychologists with the Developmental Pediatric Medicine Department perform independent evaluations and can provide some counseling services in the following areas: